Orlando with Teens: Top 20 Things to Do at the Theme Parks & Beyond

-I used to think of Orlando as a destination for little kids, but I discovered Orlando is even better with teens.
-Amusement parks are so much more fun when you can go on all the rides and don’t have to worry about the dreaded “theme park meltdowns.”
+Think Orlando is a destination just for kids?
+It’s even better with teens!
+Amusement parks are great when you can go on all the rides and don’t have to worry about the dreaded "theme park meltdowns."
 My big kids were also able to pack in lots of other adventures and hipster shopping areas as we explored all the fun there is in Orlando beyond the theme parks.

 Visit Orlando also helped us with expert advice on the best things to do with teens in Orlando.
 Here’s what we found out!

 Visiting Orlando with Teens: Theme Parks

 Your older kids likely have the height (and nerves) to go on more rides than when they were preschoolers.
 Teenagers also have more stamina than those little walkers, of course, so you can really pack in a full day of rides and experiences.
-Here are some of our personal highlights for teens from Orlando’s main theme parks.
+Here are some highlights for teens from Orlando’s main theme parks.